inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_request_validator.md

 parent = "inspec/resources/aws"
 +++

-Use the `aws_api_gateway_request_validator` InSpec audit resource to test properties of a single API Gateway Request Validator.
+Use the `aws_api_gateway_request_validator` InSpec audit resource to test the properties of a single API Gateway request validator.

-The AWS::ApiGateway::RequestValidator resource sets up basic validation rules for incoming requests to your API.
+The AWS::ApiGateway::RequestValidator resource sets up basic validation rules for incoming integration requests to your API.

 For additional information, including details on parameters and properties, see the [AWS APIGateway RequestValidator documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-requestvalidator.html).